Neuroscience for the Early Years Practitioner

 Course Price

-Spread the cost when you opt for our instalment plan – pay 6 monthly payments of only £49 per month, with zero interest added!
+Spread the cost when you opt for our instalment plan – pay 3 monthly payments of only £46 per month.

 Course Duration

-The expected time commitment is about 6 hours per week across 13 weeks, made up of guided self-study and producing assignments.
+The expected time commitment is about 3 hours per week across 13 weeks.
 However, students have 26 weeks from enrolment to complete.

 Course Location